 Within the Graduate Theological Union community, only those members, individually or collectively, acting in the students' educational interest are allowed access to appropriate segments of student education records.
-These members include personnel in the office of Academic Affairs and Dean (including Registrar and Assistant to the Dean, Common Registrar), Faculty Advisors, Financial Aid Office, and the Business Office, and other academic personnel within the limitations of their need to know.
+These members include personnel in the office of Academic Affairs and Dean (including Registrar, Assistant Deans, Assistant to the Dean, Common Registrar, and Director of Community Life), Faculty Advisors, Financial Aid Office, and the Business Office, and other academic personnel within the limitations of their need to know.